Hilleberg Anjan 2

 The runners on the Anjan are a scaled down version of the Hilleberg runners found on my Soulo.
 (The Anjan runners and guyline are the ones in the top of the photo with my Soulo's runners and lines at the bottom for comparison purposes):

-This makes sense being the lines that come standard on the Anjan are 2mm as opposed to the 3mm lines that come on my Soulo.
+The smallish size of the runners makes sense being the lines that come standard on the Anjan are 2mm as opposed to the 3mm lines that come on my Soulo.

 The runners perform as they should.
 I did not experience any slippage during the time that I used the Anjan 2 regardless of weather conditions.